kimlyndon/PitchPerfect/README.md

   ## Libraries
   Pitch Perfect utilizes the UIKit and AVFoundation.
 The application uses code from AVFoundation to record sounds from the microphone (AVAudioRecorder) and play recorded audio with effects (AVAudioPlayer, AVAudioEngine).

+  ## How to View:
+  1. Clone or download project.
+  2. Open PitchPerfect.xcodeproj
+  3. Click the play button located in the upper left portion of xcode.

+  ## How to Play:
+  1. Press the record button
+  2. Say something!
+  3. Press the stop button
+  4. Choose a playback method
+  5. Laught at yourself :)

+  ## License
+  MIT License